openstack/nova/doc/source/admin/configuration/schedulers.rst

 a host aggregate, and matching flavor extra specifications.
 The scheduler then endeavors to match user requests for instance of the given flavor to a host aggregate with the same key-value pair in its metadata.
 Compute nodes can be in more than one host aggregate.
+Weight multipliers can be controlled on a per-aggregate basis by setting the desired ``xxx_weight_multiplier`` aggregate metadata.
 Administrators are able to optionally expose a host aggregate as an availability zone.
 Availability zones are different from host aggregates in that they are explicitly exposed to the user, and hosts can only be in a single